 When a humanitarian crisis strikes and people are forced to flee their homes, they take off in the direction of a safe haven, which often involves crossing borders, or living in a refugee camp.

-Dan designed the concept of a unique universal ID to help government agencies and nonprofit organizations manage the refugee identification process.
-But, most importantly, Dan is creating the technology to help people prior to humanitarian issues that generate a refugee status.
+Harrison designed the concept of a unique universal ID to help government agencies and nonprofit organizations manage the refugee identification process.
+But, most importantly, Harrison created the technology to help people prior to humanitarian issues that generate a refugee status.

-Blockchain technology facilitates the way we share information in a secure, efficient, and transparent way across many different domains and Alex recognized the opportunity for blockchain technology to help displaced people trust their information is in the right hands.
+Blockchain technology facilitates the way we share information in a secure, efficient, and transparent way across many different domains.
+Harrison recognized the opportunity for blockchain technology to help displaced people trust their information is in the right hands.

 “Who wants to be giving medical records and identity documents to agencies, which are prime targets for identity theft?
-The idea is if we can use blockchain, it has a lot bigger capability for trust, we can potentially help people manage their identity before they end up in one of these humanitarian issues and become a refugee,” recalls Dan about his inspiration behind the universal ID.
+The idea is if we can use blockchain, it has a lot bigger capability for trust.
+We can potentially help people manage their identity before they end up in one of these humanitarian issues and become a refugee,” recalled Harrison about his inspiration behind the universal ID.

-The verification of critical information in the universal identification process is time-sensitive and requires great care and attention to detail, which leaves room for error when information is passed between multiple agencies and organizations.
+The verification of critical information in the universal identification process is time-sensitive and requires great care and attention to detail.
+This can leave room for error when information is passed between multiple agencies and organizations.

 “The first point of contact for refugees when they flee is a government agency or nonprofit support organization.
-They’re responsible for identifying those refugees before anybody can give any kind of services or support,” explains Alex.
-“Since we are dealing with sensitive refugee data it’s imperative that trust and security form the basis for any technology.
-Because blockchain is a digital ledger that is immutable, secure, distributed, and transparent it serves as a great foundational technology to enable sharing of information among various parties.”
+They’re responsible for identifying those refugees before anybody can give any kind of services or support,” explained Harrison.
+“Since we are dealing with sensitive refugee data, it’s imperative that trust and security form the basis for any technology.
+Because blockchain is a digital ledger that is immutable, secure, distributed, and transparent, it serves as a great foundational technology to enable sharing of information among various parties.”

 The responsibility of using technology for good

-We all need to be accountable for the responsible use and development of technology.
-Even when people do something as simple as fill out a form online, it’s important to ensure they realize what information is collected and why.
-“We need to be as transparent as possible,” explains Dan.
+When people do something as simple as fill out a form online, it’s important to ensure they realize what information is collected and why.
+“We need to be as transparent as possible,” explained Harrison.

-At Salesforce we advocate for the use of emerging technologies like AI or blockchain in the humanitarian context in a manner that comports with humanitarian data ethics published by UN OCHA, ICRC, and other appropriate humanitarian authorities.
+At Salesforce we advocate for the use of emerging technologies like AI or blockchain in the humanitarian context in accordance with humanitarian data ethics published by UN OCHA, ICRC, and other appropriate humanitarian authorities.

 Especially when we use technology to help protect the vulnerable, we need to be fully transparent with why we collect their information, who the information will be shared with, and why.
 With technology like blockchain, we can provide protection for displaced people by ensuring their identity data is stored securely in a way they can easily access.